SMTG-Bham/doped/docs/GPAW_Support.rst

 When a dielectric constant is supplied, the Kumagai (eFNV) finite-size charge correction is applied by default.
-The Freysoldt (FNV) correction is also supported using the parsed planar-averaged potentials.
-To compare it for a particular entry, first remove the existing eFNV correction to avoid counting both corrections:
+The Freysoldt (FNV) correction is also supported.
+To compare it for a particular entry, first remove the existing eFNV correction to avoid counting both corrections, then pass the bulk and defect calculation directories, from which the planar-averaged potentials are loaded (they are not kept in ``calculation_metadata`` when the eFNV correction has been applied):

 .. code-block:: python

    entry = defect_dict["v_Mg_+1"]
    entry.corrections.pop("kumagai_charge_correction", None)
    entry.corrections_metadata.pop("kumagai_charge_correction", None)
-   entry.get_freysoldt_correction()
+   entry.get_freysoldt_correction(
+       defect_planar_averaged_potentials="v_Mg_+1",  # the calculation directories
+       bulk_planar_averaged_potentials="bulk",
+   )

 Chemical potentials and formation energies
 ------------------------------------------